7 Tiny Habits That Improve Focus For Students with ADHD

 Walk them through how to set time-based goals

 P.S.
-These are skills that executive function coaches work on with their students.
-If you want to try working on them with your students, consider joining hundreds of other educators and parents who have completed my Semester Success Blueprint Course.
+If you want to work on executive function skills with your students, consider joining hundreds of other educators and parents who have completed my Semester Success Blueprint Course.
 In less than 2 hours, this comprehensive course will teach you and your student the system I developed to help hundreds of students learn how to manage school effectively and raise their self-awareness and engagement with school.

 About Me